 Author and biologist Tim Low was one of the Invasive Species Council’s co-founders 20 years ago.
-He wrote and published Feral Herald for many of those 20 years, and brings us another story in this edition.
+He wrote and published some of the earliest issues of Feral Heralds, and brings us another story in this edition.

 This is a story about two islands, both in Western Australia.

 One of them, Bernier, on the edge of Shark Bay, stands out as the Australian island that has saved more mammals from extinction than any other, five species all up.
 The djoongari or Shark Bay mouse (also known as the Gould’s mouse) survived on this 42 square kilometre landmass and nowhere else.
 The mala, burrowing bettong, banded hare-wallaby and Shark Bay bandicoot each survived on one or two other islands as well.
 All disappeared from the mainland long ago.

 The other island is a case study in degradation.
 Goats were taken there in 1899 and not removed until 1984.
 Biologists who visited in 1959 found networks of goat trails in the better parts and the worst parts reduced to mobile dunes, running from one side of the island to the other, blamed on goats removing the plant cover.
 Goats were climbing into the crowns of shrubs and low trees to browse the tops of branches, many of which were broken off.
 Culls of 500 goats in the 1970s did little to improve the habitat.

 I said two islands, but both descriptions actually apply to Bernier.